nekonosukeno/WhiskerAdder/README.md

 # WhiskerAdder

 Named for the XFCE Whisker Menu but should work on virtually any Linux Desktop Environment and distro.
-Runs via command line and works for native or Windows applications.(CLI)
+Runs via command line (CLI) and works for native or Windows applications.

 Creates a "start menu" entry for a given program.
 It attempts to remove as much guesswork as possible
 to get your entry added quickly and easily.
 If the program is an ".exe" Windows application,